 For the final assignment (30%), students are required to write an academic paper in English of their postgraduate research project.
 Mid-term assignments (Literature Review (30%); Method (30%); Reading (10%)) consist of the sections of the final assignment that are required in the writing process.

-An Academic Literacy textbook in ePub format will be provided.
-Moodle for e-learning activities and additional content will be used.
+An Academic Literacy course text in PDF format will be provided.
+HOPE for e-learning activities and additional content will be used.

 English.

 Academic Literacy is primarily an asynchronous online course with occasional face-to-face meetings.